theohbrothers/Generate-DockerImageVariants/README.md

 }
 ```

-Then, the following variables are available in the scope of the `<file>.ps1` file:
+Then, the following variables are now available in the scope of the `<file>.ps1` file:

 - `$VARIANT` - the variant object
 - `$PASS_VARIABLES` - a hashtable containing the custom variables defined in the Variant's Build context template pass definition

 During each pass, a hashtable called `$PASS_VARIABLES` will be in the scope of the processed `Dockerfile.ps1` template.
 For instance, in the first pass, the value of `$PASS_VARIABLES['foo']` will be `bar`, and the file `Dockerfile` will be generated in the variant's build context.
 In the second pass, the value of `$PASS_VARIABLES['foo2']` will be `bar2`, and the file `Dockerfile.dev` will be generated in the same build context.

+See the [`examples/basic-distro-variables`](examples/basic-distro-variables) example for using variables.

 ## Generation of a variant's built context through file copying